 When adenium seeds are not available, you can propagate the plants by cuttings or air layering.
-You need to watch out for rots because it might kill the clones.
+We should watch out for rots because it might kill the clones.

 Adenium grown by cuttings may not develop a caudex.
 If you're looking for a fat adenium caudex, you'll have greater chances growing them from seeds.
 There are times when the caudex develops but not too big.
 The adenium cuttings will still bloom and produce seed pods if conditions are sufficient.

 Now, let's begin with:

 Instead of cutting a branch off from the main tree, we cut a small part off the branch & allow the tree to take root from there.